ajlamotta/Senior-Thesis/README.md

 # Senior-Thesis
 This repository contains all relevant code and CSV files for my Harvard undergraduate senior math thesis.
 I had assistance from Lev Kruglyak and ChatGPT.
-A brief explanation of each file is as follows, along with where in my thesis the file was used.
+A brief explanation of each file is as follows, along with where in my thesis the file is used.

 <ins>CSV files</ins>
 - **Fig 3** (pg 11)